Now Available! The Complete Home Makeover Guide Tailored Specifically for Those With ADHD.

 It would have been helpful if someone could have enlightened me that my brain was wired differently and that having ADHD made listening difficult for me.
 If I had known this, I maybe would not have had an inferiority complex for so many years.

 Thankfully, today we have much more knowledge about ADHD and its effects on learning and listening.
-Parents and teachers are better equipt to be much more supportive and understanding of students and kids with ADHD today.
+Parents and teachers are better equipped to be much more supportive and understanding of students and kids with ADHD today.

 The following is a list of tips to help kids with ADHD stay organized, motivated, and productive both at home and at school: